Death and the Dervish: Plot

 During a stroll, Nuruddin meets a man who threatens him to stop trying to free his brother.
 He returns to the khanqah and learns from Hafiz Muhammed that Harun was killed in prison three days prior.
 Nuruddin falls into despair and pays his respects to his brother after praying in the mosque.
 During another walk, four men attack him and take him to prison.
 He remains detained for ten days and starts to lose his grip on sanity.
 In a state of delirium, he sees Ishak, with whom he thinks he is talking.
 After the tenth day, he is released from prison.

 The second part starts with Nuruddin talking about how he met Mullah Yusuf.
 Yusuf's mother was a prostitute and, while Ahmed was in the army, she was killed because of her relationship with an enemy soldier.
 He took pity on little Yusuf and took him with him to the khanqah.
-He talks to Hasan and Hafiz Muhammad about Yusuf.
+He talks to Hassan and Hafiz Muhammad about Yusuf.
 Muhammad tells him that he saw Mullah Yusuf near the kadi's house.
 Nuruddin realizes that it was Yusuf who betrayed Harun and that he ended up in prison because of him.
 Mullah Yusuf repents and asks for forgiveness, and tries to commit suicide.
 Nuruddin visits the fortress and brings food to the prisoners.
 He learns that he has been given permission to bury his brother.
-Nuruddin writes a lot about Hasan and his life, as well about his own education and misery after falling in love with a married woman.
+Nuruddin writes a lot about Hassan and his life, as well about his own education and misery after falling in love with a married woman.